Multi-user gaming in Flash – Lunar Lander tests

 [UPDATE] due to popular request there is a high res version of this now on my Flickr page.

-22 Responses to “Multi-user gaming in Flash – Lunar Lander tests”
+27 replies on “Multi-user gaming in Flash – Lunar Lander tests”

 I am proud of you!
 The time-lapsed graphic is beautiful.
 I’d love to see a bigger version.
 Of course it would be great to harvest some simple user data (age, gender, etc. and see if there are any distinguishable playing styles…

-• Oh and I also meant to ask how you would get information like that?
+Oh and I also meant to ask how you would get information like that?
 I could probably get their geo location from their IP address, but anything else I guess we’d have to ask, huh?
 I wonder who’d be wiling to offer that information?

 I think it’s interesting how it exposes the different processing speeds of the game on different systems.
 I can watch my ship slowly crash to the ground in 4 mins while seeing others whiz past at a much faster rate.